 The gondola leaves you at the Rialto market, where a busy fish market takes place in the morning and from there you need to keep to your left to reach the famous Rialto Bridge.

 Rialto is the most iconic bridge in the whole of Venice and one of the city’s most recognizable landmarks and, because of this, a bit of a nightmare to visit.

 While we were there, repair works were in progress so we had no chance of getting any decent shot of it, but the real problem was the crowd.

 The bridge is simply jam-packed and the fact that at its base you have a massive Hard Rock Cafe doesn’t do much in making you connect with the real heart of the city.

 Rialto is, to me, Venice at its best and its worse and all I can say about it is that I am glad I managed to see more than just the touristy spot as they really do not do to the city any justice.

-Top tip.
-Once you cross the Rialto bridge, head left and be prepared for a bit of a treat.
-The expensive shopping centre opening in front of you holds a surprise: before becoming a chic retail space, the building was the old German free port and its incredible architecture mixes perfectly its old building charm with the modern needs of the shops it no hosts.
+Before becoming a chic retail space, the building was the old German free port and its incredible architecture mixes perfectly its old building charm with the modern needs of the shops it now hosts.

-Top tip: if you like chocolate, stop at the chocolate maker Vizio Virtu, near Rialto.
-It’s a gorgeous chocolate shop where you ca taste chocolate in all forms, including one made following the traditional recipe
+This is a gorgeous chocolate shop where you can taste chocolate in all forms, including one made following the traditional recipe.

 Curiosity: did you know that St Mark’s is the only piazza in Venice?
-In venice, what other cities call piazza are called campi (campo san Polo for instance) and what other cities call ‘via’ (street) venetians call ‘calle’.
-St Mark’s square is the only excpetion to the rule and its name in Italian is ‘Piazza San Marco’
+In Venice, what other cities call piazza are called campi (Campo San Polo for instance) and what other cities call ‘via’ (street) Venetians call ‘calle’.
+St Mark’s square is the only exception to the rule and its name in Italian is ‘Piazza San Marco’

 If you have 2 days in Venice you have a few options.